On Illinois highway, blinding dust, then ‘crash after crash’

 “We have a lot of science that has to be done to see what we can determine,” Kelly said.

-Winds were gusting between 35 and 45 mph, the National Weather Service said.
+Winds were gusting between 35 and 45 mph (56 and 74 kph), the National Weather Service said.
 Meteorologist Chuck Schaffer said the area where the crashes occurred is “very flat, very few trees.”

 Farmers in central Illinois, including Montgomery County, where the crashes occurred, are tilling fields and planting corn and soybeans, the region’s chief crops, said Emerson Nafziger, a professor emeritus in the Department of Crop Sciences at the University of Illinois’ Urbana-Champaign campus.